MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ### CTR mode of operation

 Like in OFB mode, in Counter (CTR) mode we generate a one-time pad.
 But now we achieve it encrypting the value of a counter \\( CV_i \\) that is increased in each block.
+Obviously, errors are propagated as in OFB.

 \\( C_i = E(CV_i, k) \oplus P_i \\); \\( P_i = E(CV_i, k) \oplus C_i \\)